ethereum/c-kzg-4844/bindings/nim/README.md

 ## Requirements

-This bindings support Nim compiler version 1.2, 1.4, 1.6, and devel.
+These bindings support Nim compiler version 1.2, 1.4, 1.6, and devel.

 You also need to install dependencies: